 We undertake energy related trading activities through our operating subsidiaries, including Renaissance Trading and REAL, where counterparty credit risk becomes a relevant factor.
-These operating subsidiaries execute weather, energy and commodity derivative transactions where the value of the derivatives at any point in time is dependent upon not only the market but also the viability of the counterparty.
-The failure or perceived weakness of any of our counterparties has the potential to expose us to risk of loss in these situations.
+These operating subsidiaries execute weather, energy and commodity derivative transactions where the value of the derivatives at any point in time is dependent upon not only the market but also the viability of the counterparties has the potential to expose us to risk of loss in these situations.
 Financial institutions, energy companies and hedge funds have historically been our most significant counterparties.
 The ongoing instability of the financial markets has resulted in many financial institutions becoming significantly less creditworthy, and we are exposed to these counterparty risks.
 Although our operating subsidiaries have credit risk management policies and procedures, we cannot assure you that any of the policies or procedures will be effective.
-While many of the original trading positions established in our energy related trading business are partially or substantially hedged, the effective close depends on the willingness and ability to the parties with whom we establish the hedge positions.
+While many of the original trading positions established in our energy related trading business are partially or substantially hedged, the effectiveness of those hedges depends on the willingness and ability to pay of the parties with whom we establish the hedge positions.
 The failure of our policies and procedures, or the failure of one or more of our counterparties, could result in losses that substantially exceed our expectations and could have a material adverse effect on our results of operations.